Rodrick12123/Rodrick-Lankford/README.md

 # Rodrick-Lankford
-Website for obtaining data on World Cups
-The github pages does not work with this app, because the postgress server need to be initialize first.
+Website for analyzing statistical data about World Cups The github pages hosting for this project is currently unavailable.
+However, details on cloning and running the program are available bellow.

 Future updates may include automatic initialization setup.